eda-ricercatore/admin-notes/tutorials/ece-fundamentals/signal-classification.md

 Amplitude quantized signals are sampled data signals.

+#	References

-Find references for this, via SystemC-AMS publications and those in signal processing and mixed-signal circuits.
+***Find references for this, via SystemC-AMS publications and those in signal processing and mixed-signal circuits.***